joowkim/learning-materials/PCA.md

 Interested maximizing the seperatibility between the two groups

 LDA

-Features/variables with the most variation.
+Focuses on maximizing the seperatibility among known categories.